tv2/sofie-server/db/dumps/README.md

 Goal
 ===
-Transfer data from Meteor's MongoDB to a containerized instance of MongoDB.
+Transfer data from Meteor's MongoDB to a containerized instance of MongoDB then maintain and operate with it for the purpose of `sofie-server` project.

 Pre-requisites
 ===

-- `tv-automation-server-core`
+- `tv-automation-server-core` codebase running
-- `sofie-server`
+- `sofie-server` codebase running
-- `docker`
+- `docker` installed
-- mongodb-tools for running cli commands
+- mongodb-tools for running cli commands (optional)

 Steps
 ===